Can I use my mobile phone there?

 Are there any restaurants close to the property?

 Yes.
-There are many good restaurants within 3ks (2 miles) of Sunhaven.
-A few are within 1 to 1.5ks (under 1 mile) walking distance.
-Half a dozen serve breakfast, lunch and dinner.
-The Ship Wreck Bar is just 5 minutes walk along the beach.
-So you won’t go hungry.
+There are many very good restaurants within 3ks (2 miles) of Sunhaven.
+Some are within 1 to 1.5ks (under 1 mile) walking distance.
+The Pacific Fish & Chips shop is across the road.
+The Ship Wreck Bar is 5 minutes walk along the beach.
+So you see you won’t go hungry.

 Are tea and coffee making facilities provided?